Ed's Observed Launches

 Note: If you look closely at the lower right portion of the large image (to the lower right of the Moon), shining through the thin clouds is a little orange dot -- that is Mars.

-For obtaining Vandenberg AFB Launch Alert notices by e-mail, visit Brian Webb's web-site.
+For obtaining Vandenberg SFB Launch Alert notices by e-mail, visit Brian Webb's web-site.